 Why is it important to raise awareness?

 Put simply, the earlier a woman is diagnosed, the greater her chance of survival.
-But 1 in 5 women diagnosed with ovarian cancer are already too ill for treatment.
+But one in five women diagnosed with ovarian cancer are already too ill for treatment.
 It's vital that awareness of this disease is raised.

 Women must feel empowered to go to the GP as soon as they notice something is wrong, so it's essential that they know the symptoms to look out for.
 As well as lobbying for a national awareness campaign, we work to get our awareness materials out into local communities, schools, GP practices and pharmacies.